ziwzh166/SEPE_Enzyme_Model_Shared/README.md

 # NIE_Enzyme_Model_Shared
+This github repository contains the COMSOL Multiphysics model we illustrated in our paper "Single-Entity Protein Electrochemistry of Diffusion-Limited Enzymes".
-It's a model of COMSOL Multiphysics we illustrated in the paper This repo contains the model files and corresponding Livelink matlab script with the random walk script for the enzyme and electrode surface distance calculation.
+It consists of the model files and corresponding Livelink matlab script with the random walk script for the enzyme and electrode surface distance calculation.
 ## Authors

 - Ziwen Zhao [@ziwzh166](https://github.com/ziwzh166)